Nebraska

 2024 reforms

-The 2024 Act exempts many licensed professions from its provisions, as well as the preliminary determination provisions of the 2018 law, including occupations regulated by the Department of Banking and Finance, the State Real Estate Commission, the Nebraska Supreme Court, the Nebraska Commission on Law Enforcement and Criminal Justice, or to the boards governing engineers, architects, electricians, geologists, and appraisers.
+The 2024 Act exempts many licensed professions from its provisions, as well as the preliminary determination provisions of the 2018 law, including occupations regulated by the Department of Banking and Finance, the State Real Estate Commission, the Nebraska Supreme Court, the Nebraska Commission on Law Enforcement and Criminal Justice, and the boards governing engineers, architects, electricians, geologists, and appraisers.
 Licenses for various insurance professions, CPAs, professional landscape architects, physicians, and osteopathic physicians are also excluded.
 Sec.
-9, codified at Neb.
-Rev. Stat. § 84-934.
+9 of LB 16, codified at Neb.
+Rev. Stat. § 84-946.01.

-10. A model licensing law developed by the Institute of Justice appears to have influenced this law.
-See Model Occupational Licensing Review Law, http://ij.org/activism/legislation/model-legislation/model-economic-liberty-law-1/.
+- A model licensing law developed by the Institute of Justice appears to have influenced this law.
+See Model Occupational Licensing Review Law.
 This model law followed the Institute’s comprehensive study of licensing barriers.
-See Dick M. Carpenter, II, et al., License to Work: A National Study of Burdens from Occupational Licensing, http://ij.org/report/license-work-2/.
-Other states that have recently enacted, or that were at the time of this writing poised to enact, licensing laws similarly influenced by the IJ Model Law are Arizona, Indiana, Illinois, Kansas, Louisiana, and Tennessee.
+See Dick M. Carpenter, II, et al., License to Work: A National Study of Burdens from Occupational Licensing.
+Other states that have recently enacted licensing laws similarly influenced by the IJ Model Law are Arizona, Indiana, Illinois, Iowa, Kansas, Louisiana, Tennessee, Wiscomsin.